 Guilty with mitigating circumstances – This enables you to make a “statement of mitigation”.
 This means you can outline why you were speeding and why this warrants a more lenient penalty.
-This information can be presented in court and could persuade a magistrate to give you a lighter punishment.
+You can present this information in court and could persuade a magistrate to give a lighter punishment.
 You can also plead guilty by post if you aren’t facing a driving ban.

 Not guilty – If you select not guilty, you have to plead this at a hearing.
 You’ll then be asked if you want to call any witnesses and your case will be scheduled for a trial.
 You or your legal representative can attend the trial to defend your plea.